 J. Banks, J. S. Carson, II, B. L. Nelson, and D. M. Nicol, "Discrete-Event system Simulation," 5th Edition, 2010.
 Earlier version of this book is fine too.
-(You may use the 4th Ed., but be aware of the changes, especially exercise questions assigned for homework).
 This book provides a comprehensive coverage of the fundamentals in simulation modeling & analysis.
 It is also a valuable reference book for successful simulation applications.
 It is independent of any specific simulation software package.